Workflows

 Workflows can be triggered when a Linear issue gets a specific label.
 This requires setting up the Linear integration.

-To pass inputs from the Linear issue it must be added to the issue description in this format:
+To pass inputs from the Linear issue each input must be added to the issue description in this format (this is the same format Linear templates use):

 Inputs